Plumbing & Heating Program

 communications training.
 Complete OSHA 10 hour certification.

 Identify and properly use common plumbing tools; install piping materials and fittings, valves, faucets and meters; correctly size, install and maintain hot and cold potable water systems; size, install and repair drain, waste, and vent systems; and read and sketch plumbing and heating prints and isometric drawings.
 Install, maintain and repair commercial and residential plumbing fixtures, high and standard efficiency water heaters, and appliances.
 Identify and describe cross-connections, select control measure to eliminate backflow hazard.
 Install, maintain and repair residential water well systems.

-Understand basic electricity theory and use of test instruments; build and test motor control circuits; perform electrical tests; analyze basic series, parallel and combination resistive AC and DC circuits; sketch wiring diagram symbols; maintain and replace solenoids, pressure switches, thermostats and relays; identify, select, install and maintain common electrical control devices; demonstrate circuit construction workmanship, techniques and practices; identify, install, and maintain common motors.
+Demonstrate an understanding of basic electrical theory and proper use of test instruments; build and test motor control circuits; perform electrical tests; analyze basic series, parallel and combination resistive AC and DC circuits; sketch wiring diagram symbols; maintain and replace solenoids, pressure switches, thermostats and relays; identify, select, install and maintain common electrical control devices; demonstrate circuit construction workmanship, techniques and practices; identify, install and maintain common motors.

-Demonstrate an understanding of basic thermodynamic theory and perform heat transfer calculations; install and maintain gas burning equipment; demonstrate correct piping practices and sizing; demonstrate venting practices and sizing.
+Demonstrate an understanding of basic thermodynamic theory and perform heat transfer calculations; install and maintain gas burning equipment; demonstrate correct piping practices and sizing, demonstrate venting practices and sizing.
 Identify, install, and maintain oil heat components and electrical heating equipment.
 Identify, install, and oil heat components and electrical heating equipment.
 Identify, install and service hydonic heating boilers.
 Install, test and maintain air humidifying and filtration systems and air distribution systems.
-Understand Ground-source heat pump operation and installation.
+Understand ground-source heat pump operation and installation.